 TTN-NYC has come a long way since its inception in 2000, and its members will continue to take advantage of an endless, ever-expanding feast of unique, relevant, and elevating experiences.

 Ellen Freed has written educational,corporate training, and marketing materials for such clients as ABC Entertainment, American Express, Bank of America, Bayer Healthcare, Merck, and Volunteers of America.
-She is an enthusiastic TTN member and a co-author with Dr. Thomas Vietorisz of the soon-to-be-published book, Recovering Humanity: A Blueprint for Survival.
+She is an enthusiastic TTN member and a co-author with Dr. Tomas Vietorisz of the soon-to-be-published book, Recovering Humanity: A Blueprint for Survival.

 Guess Who’s Coming to Visit

 Woman of Heart and Mind…and Ego

 Foods that Hurt, or Help, If You’re Feeling Anxious